line/centraldogma/site/src/sphinx/setup-configuration.rst

         For example, if the value is ``$ZONE_NAME``, the environment variable named ``ZONE_NAME`` is used as the zone name.

-      - If the value starts with ``classpath:``, the class file is loaded via `Java SPI <https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/ServiceLoader.html>`_.
+      - If the value starts with ``classpath:``, the class file is loaded when the server starts.
-        For example, if the value is ``classpath:com.example.MyZoneProvider``, the class ``com.example.MyZoneProvider`` is loaded via Java SPI.
+        For example, if the value is ``classpath:com.example.MyZoneProvider``, the class ``com.example.MyZoneProvider`` will be loaded.
 Note that the class must implement the :api:`ZoneProvider` interface.
         This feature is useful when you want to provide a zone dynamically based on the environment.

 .. _replication: